-As at December 31, 2023, the Company has no net operating loss carryforwards available for US tax purposes.
+As at December 31, 2024, the Company has federal and state income tax net operating loss carryforwards of \$623,028 available for US tax purposes.
+The NOLs carry forward indefinitely, with utilization limited to offsetting up to 80% of taxable income in any given year.